Last Updated on March 12, 2021 by Julia Wilson

 Plain litter tray

 The cheapest type of litter tray.
-It is recommended you start out with this type of litter tray if you are bringing home a kitten (you can get small ones with lower sides), and see how you and your cat like it.
+It is recommended you start with this type of litter tray if you are bringing home a kitten (you can get small ones with lower sides), and see how you and your cat like it.
 Advantages are that this type of litter tray is cheap, readily available and easy to clean out.

-Plain litter tray with lip
+Plain litter tray with a lip

 I like this style, they are still cheap to buy and easy to get in and out of, but the lip helps to contain the litter.

 Large plastic tub

 Not a litter tray but a good option.
 They are cheap to buy, readily available and have high enough sides that once your cat has hopped in, and keep litter contained.

 Some people choose to cut a hole in the lid, others just remove the lid entirely.